 The Federal Funding Accountability and Transparency Act (FFATA) Requirements for Subcontracts

 The Federal Funding Accountability and Transparency Act (FFATA) makes information on federal expenditures of taxpayer dollars more accessible to the public.
 FFATA requires prime recipients of federal awards to report on their subawards via a public website.
 Subawards include subcontracts, subgrants and other instruments awarding funds to third party recipients.

 National Science Foundation Proposal and Award Policies and Procedures Guide (PAPPG)

-The PAPPG guide is comprised of documents relating to the Foundation's proposal and award process.
+The PAPPG guide is effective for proposals submitted, or due, on or after February, 23 2014.
+The guide is comprised of documents relating to the Foundation's proposal and award process.
 It consists of two parts:

 - Part I is comprised of NSF’s proposal preparation and submission guidelines -- the NSF Grant Proposal Guide and the NSF Grants.gov Application Guide.Both the Grant Proposal Guide (GPG) and Grants.gov Application Guide provide guidance for the preparation and submission of proposals to NSF, whether by the NSF Fastlane System or Grants.gov.

 - Part II is comprised of the documents used to guide, manage, and monitor the award and administration of grants and cooperative agreements made by the Foundation.
 Coverage includes the NSF award process, from issuance and administration of an NSF award through closeout.
 Guidance regarding other grant requirements or considerations that either is not universally applicable or which do not follow the award cycle also is provided.

 A new version of the PAPPG has been issued.
 This new version will be effective for proposals submitted, or due, on or after February 24, 2014.